BlaqueDevs/se-assignment-day-5-technical-writing-and-review-galaxymarque/README.md

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?

+technical information depend on the type of data and the message a person wants to convey.
+Examples types of visuals include charts, graphs, tables, diagrams, and photographs.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?